Mitesh21jun/stock-trading-backend/readme.md

 ---

 ## 🚌 Author
-Made with ❤️ by Fundtec team.
+Made with ❤️ by Mitesh Sahu.

 ---